c. 1500 BC

 c.
 58 BC

-[Or so he says in State of Change page 25.
-There's no date to this, but he's 40 on the expedition to India, and the meeting happened in his youth.]
+[Glabrio mentions this in State of Change (p.
+25).
+No date is given, but he's 40 on the expedition to India and the meeting happened in his youth.
+Caesar lived 100 BC to 44 BC.]

 Julius Caesar fails to conquer Britain.

-[Ptolomy Caesar mentions this in State of Change (page 20).
-The date is historical.]
+[Ptolomy Caesar mentions this in State of Change (p.
+20).]

 Julius Caesar is made Dictator for life by the Roman Senate.